Affiliate links on Android Authority may earn us a commission. Learn more.

 - Apple, Amazon, Google, join forces to fix smart homes: Apple, Amazon, Google, and the Zigbee Alliance announced earlier this week that they are all working together to develop and promote a platform-agnostic standard for smart home products.
 Hopefully, this will make smart homes better and easier to manage.

-- Defective iPhone parts stolen and used to build iPhones: Apparently, Foxconn workers in China were stealing defective iPhone parts for an ingenious (and illegal) scheme.
+- Defective iPhone parts stolen and used to build iPhones: Apparently, Hon Hai Technology Group (Foxconn) workers in China were stealing defective iPhone parts for an ingenious (and illegal) scheme.
 They would steal the defective parts, assemble them into defective iPhones, and then sell them to unwitting customers.
 The stolen parts allegedly are worth $43 million.
 That’s a lot of parts.

 - App that turns iPhone into classic iPod pulled: In a show of authority that is probably misguided, Apple this week pulled an app from the App Store that turned your iPhone’s display into a clone of the original iPod, complete with click wheel.
 The app — which actually worked and played music — was allegedly pulled because it could have been mistaken for an official Apple product.